-- One faculty member from each IBMS discipline appointed by discipline executive committees. - Director of IBMS 5000 Fundamentals of Biomedical Sciences; as ex officio, non-voting. - One IBMS student elected by the IBMS Student Council; ex officio, non-voting. - One member of the Council of Discipline Coordinators, non-voting.

-- Chair/Chair elect is appointed by COGS; 2 year term, no term limit. - Director, IBMS Program, ex officio, non-voting
+- One faculty member from each IBMS discipline appointed by discipline executive committees. - Director of IBMS 5000 Fundamentals of Biomedical Sciences; as ex officio, non-voting. - One IBMS student representative selected by the IBMS Student Council and approved by the IBMS COGS Chair; non-voting. - One member of the Council of Discipline Coordinators, non-voting. - Chair/Chair elect is selected by the Curriculum Committee membership and approved by the IBMS COGS; 2 year term, no term limit; new Chair should serve as Chair-elect for one yr. - Director, IBMS Program, ex officio, non-voting